The Beurling-Selberg Box Minorant Problem via Linear Programming Bounds: Main Results

-{The following is our main result, and Theorem \ref{mainTheoremIntro} is an immediate corollary.
-It compiles the basic properties related to the quantity $\nu(N)$, establishing: $(1)$ that extremizers for the quantity $\nu(N)$ do exist, $(2)$ that $\nu(N)$ is a decreasing function of $N$ and, most curiously, $(3)$ that $\nu(N)$ {\it vanishes for finite $N$}.
+\end{conjecture} The following theorem compiles some of the basic properties related to the quantity $\nu(N)$, establishing: $(1)$ that extremizers for the quantity $\nu(N)$ do exist, $(2)$ that $\nu(N)$ is a decreasing function of $N$ and, most curiously, $(3)$ that $\nu(N)$ { vanishes for finite $N$}.

-{\begin{theorem} The following statements hold. \begin{enumerate}[$(i)$] \item For every $N\geq 2$ there exists a $\nu(N)$-admissible function $F(\bx)$ such that
+\begin{theorem} The following statements hold. \begin{enumerate}[$(i)$] \item For every $N\geq 2$ there exists a $\nu(N)$-admissible function $F(\bx)$ such that